JON1MAN/DebtApp/README.md

    DATABASE_PORT=port_to_use
    ```

+5. Run the docker deamon/run XAMPP Apache2 and MYSQL

-5. Run the backend part of application (in Backend directory):
+6. Run the backend part of application (in Backend directory):

    ```bash
    uvicorn main:app --reload
    ```

-6. Run the frontend part of application (in Frontend/dept-app directory):
+7. Run the frontend part of application (in Frontend/dept-app directory):

 ```bash
 npm install